SamiIonesi/SK-S7G2/README.md

 This game is more complex.

 The game has as its physical base on the board two buttons: button1 and button2 and 2 LEDs: led1 and led2. <br>
-The game has 5 difficulty levels: level 1, level 2, level 3, level 4 and level 5. <br>
+The game has 7 difficulty levels: from level 1 to level 7. <br>
 At each level, a random sequence of 5 elements is generated, each element in the sequence can be either led1 or led2. <br>

 ### Rules